-- 33. We also reject arguments that our decision to limit FM6 operations to certain stations is arbitrary and capricious.
+33. We also reject arguments that our decision to limit FM6 operations to certain stations is arbitrary and capricious.
 As discussed above, we conclude that the public interest is served by maintaining existing FM6 services provided by stations that have actively taken steps to ensure continuity of service to their listeners.
 We are also limiting the class of stations based on concerns of potential interference to other licensed users in areas where FM6 services are not currently provided or to their own digital channel 6 television operations.
 The 13 existing FM6 LPTV stations have a proven record of not causing interference to either other licensed FM station operations or to their own digital channel 6 operations.
 We have no such record of interference-free FM6 operations by new stations or legacy FM6 stations no longer operating.
-We conclude that the risk of upsetting the current, interference-free environment outweighs the benefit of permitting new FM6 LPTV stations and is contrary to the public interest rationale by which we have determined that continued operation of current analog FM6 operations following the stations' digital television transition is justified. - 34.
-We also are not persuaded by the argument that not all potential FM6 operators had the opportunity to convert to digital operations and obtain an FM6 STA.
+We conclude that the risk of upsetting the current, interference-free environment outweighs the benefit of permitting new FM6 LPTV stations and is contrary to the public interest rationale by which we have determined that continued operation of current analog FM6 operations following the stations' digital television transition is justified.

+34. We also are not persuaded by the argument that not all potential FM6 operators had the opportunity to convert to digital operations and obtain an FM6 STA.
 As discussed above, the Commission's examination of whether to permit the continuation of such services has extended nearly a decade.
 As such, we believe that all channel 6 LPTV stations have had adequate notice of a potential change in Commission rules.
-If fact, a significant number of stations did take note and have been providing FM6 service following their conversion to digital, thus undermining arguments by some commenters that FM6 LPTV stations were not able to continue operations in the face of regulatory uncertainty.
+In fact, a significant number of stations did take note and have been providing FM6 service following their conversion to digital, thus undermining arguments by some

-138 See CFI Comments at 8 (citing AT&T Servs., Inc. v.
+See CFI Comments at 8 (citing AT&T Servs., Inc. v.
 Fed.
 Commc'ns Comm'n, 21 F.4th 841, 845-46 (D.C.
 Cir.
 2021) quoting Motor Vehicle Manufacturers Ass'n v.
 State Farm Mutual Automobile Insurance Co., 463 U.S. 29, 43, 103 S. Ct.
 2856, 77 L.Ed.2d 443 (1983)); Multicultural Radio Broadcasting, Inc. Comments at 3 (Jan.
 22, 2020).